geerlingguy/ansible-role-nginx/README.md

 (For Debian/Ubuntu only) Allows you to set a different repository for the installation of Nginx.
 As an example, if you are running Debian's wheezy release, and want to get a newer version of Nginx, you can install the `wheezy-backports` repository and set that value here, and Ansible will use that as the `-t` option while installing Nginx.

-    nginx_ppa_use: false
+    nginx_repo_use: false
-    nginx_ppa_version: stable
+    nginx_repo_version: stable

-(For Ubuntu only) Allows you to use the official Nginx PPA instead of the system's package.
-You can set the version to `stable` or `development`.
+(For Ubuntu only) Allows you to use the official Nginx repository instead of the system's package.
+You can set the version to `stable`(default) or `mainline`.

     nginx_yum_repo_enabled: true